January 4, 2020

 More generally: 𝑥=Sin(𝜃) & 𝑦=log𝑛𝑎𝑝(𝑥)

-The values in the first column correspond to the Sines of the minutes of arcs extracted in the third column, along with their accompanying logarithms placed in the second middle column.
-These same table values above can be seen in the first six rows of the table below, as per Napier’s original work.
+The first column of values in the table corresponds to the sines of the minutes of arcs listed in the third column, with their corresponding logarithms placed in the second middle column.
+These same table values can also be found in the first six rows of the table below, as per Napier’s original work.

-To complete his now-famous logarithm tables, Napier himself computed almost ten million entries from which he selected the appropriate values.
-Historical evidence supports that Napier dedicated himself at least twenty years to cumulatively creating the following tables:
+To complete his renowned logarithm tables, Napier calculated nearly ten million entries, from which he carefully selected the appropriate values.
+Historical records indicate that Napier dedicated at least twenty years to the cumulative creation of the following tables:

 Again, it’s worth repeating that Napier’s original presentation of logarithms differed markedly from that generally adopted later.
 Mainly, most practitioners who had laborious computations generally did them in the context of trigonometry.
 Therefore, as well as developing the logarithmic relation, Napier set it in a trigonometric context so it would be even more relevant — it’s connection to exponential growth, wouldn’t happen for a couple of decades.